 I’d like to start by naming some things I’m NOT saying.
 I’m not saying I hate the church.
 I’m not saying I want to leave the church.
 I’m not saying I want my church to leave our denomination.

 This is what Luther and the reformers have frequently and erroneously been accused of, that they led a protest out of the church.

 But they didn’t.
 What they did was call for a reparations and defund movement within their own church because they loved the church.
 And because they loved the church, they wanted it to do better, to be better.

 The reformers were calling on the church to be more faithful.

-In 2020, perhaps the most profound 95 theses being posted right now is by my colleague, Lenny Duncan.
+In 2020, perhaps the most profound 95 theses was by my colleague, Lenny Duncan.
 Lenny, in a series of posts, has called for the creation of a reparations fund to repair the long history of damage Lutherans have inflicted in the African-American community.

 You can read this series of posts here.
 I very much encourage you to read them right now before continuing with this post.
 It will be worth your time, if difficult.

 Lenny has also written a book naming the issues in a spirit of love and repentance.
 Dear Church: A Love Letter from a Black Pastor to the Whitest Denomination in the US